ministrike3/GradeDistributionCourseExplorer/README.md

 ##Future Features

-I originally came up with this idea because I wanted to know which advanced composition class was the easiest.
 So, I'd like to create a nav bar that lets to sort by either Gen-Ed requirement or by subject.
-The data is already included in my output CSV file; this is just my first foray into making an actual website so I was unsure of how to do it.

-The second feature I wanted to add was the ability to click on a class (say, ECE120) and see grade distributions by professor.
-This way, for classes like CHEM102, people would be able to objectively decide which professor is harsher or more lenient then the other.

-I would also like to make the site (and the table) look much prettier!
+Click on class and see grade distributions by professor.

+Combine data from multiple semesters rather then just the one included rn

+Hit the UIUC course API to get the credit hours of courses so i can filter out 0/1/2 CH courses that are either major restricted or otherwise not useful for the general population